Montana Memory Project

 Requirements for Project Funding:

-- Libraries must submit an MMP Collection Application and receive approval from the MMP selection committee before November 15, 2016.
+- Libraries must submit an MMP Collection Application and receive approval from the MMP selection committee with the funding application.

 - The metadata spreadsheet must be filled in with the basic collection information prior to items being shipped to the vendor of digitization.